Child labour in India

-A significant proportion of children in India are engaged in child labour.
-In 2011, the national census of India found that the total number of child labourers, aged [5–14], to be at 10.12 million, out of the total of 259.64 million children in that age group.
+A proportion of children in India are engaged in child labour.
+In 2011, the national census of India found the total number of child labourers (age 5–14) to be 10.12 million, out of the total of 259.64 million children in that age group.
 The child labour problem is not unique to India; worldwide, about 217 million children work, many full-time.

-As per the Child and Adolescent Labour (Prohibition and Regulation) Act, 1986, amended in 2016 ("CLPR Act"), a "Child" is defined as any person below the age of 14, and the CLPR Act prohibits employment of a Child in any employment including as a domestic help.
-It is a cognizable criminal offence to employ a Child for any work.
-Children between age of 14 and 18 are defined as "Adolescent" and the law allows Adolescent to be employed except in the listed hazardous occupation and processes which include mining, inflammable substance and explosives related work and any other hazardous process as per the Factories Act, 1948.
-In 2001, an estimated 1% of all child workers, or about 1,20,000 children in India were in a hazardous job.
+As per the Child and Adolescent Labour (Prohibition and Regulation) Act, 1986, amended in 2016 ("CLPR Act"), a "Child" is defined as any person below the age of 14, and the CLPR Act prohibits employment of a Child in any employment, including as a domestic help; to do otherwise is a criminal offence.
+Conversely, children between the ages of 14 and 18 are defined as "Adolescent" and are allowed to be employed except in mining, flammable substance- and explosives-related work, and other hazardous processes, per the Factories Act of 1948.
+In 2001, an estimated 1% of all child workers, or about 120,000 children in India were in a hazardous job.
 Notably, the Constitution of India prohibits child labour in hazardous industries (but not in non-hazardous industries) as a Fundamental Right under Article 24.
 UNICEF estimates that India with its larger population, has the highest number of labourers in the world under 14 years of age, while sub-Saharan African countries have the highest percentage of children who are deployed as child labourers.
 The International Labour Organization estimates that agriculture, at 60 percent, is the largest employer of child labour in the world, while the United Nations Food and Agriculture Organization estimates 70% of child labour is deployed in agriculture and related activities.
 Outside of agriculture, child labour is observed in almost all informal sectors of the Indian economy.